Danish borders closed due to coronavirus / covid-19

 The Danish border is closed from the 14th of March 2020, at 12:00.
 This means a partial or total cancellation of air, ferry or train transport.
 There will be police and Danish military personnel present at the border.

-The border controls are in effect until the 13th April 2020 and everyone without a “worthy purpose” will be turned away.
+Everyone without a “worthy purpose” will be turned away.
 Danish citizens will always be allowed into the country, as well as people with a worthy purpose to enter Denmark.

 People with a worthy purpose for entry into Denmark should be able to provide proof of that purpose.